hbkworld/streaming-spec/complex_types.md

 ### A CAN Decoder

-The signal has 1 value dimension.
+The signal has a simple scalar value.

 - The value is expressed as a base value type
 - The value is explicit.